sysstat/sysstat/README.md

 Patches and suggestions for improvements are always welcome!
 Send them to "sysstat (at) orange (dot) fr".

+#### Support sysstat!

+If you are reading this README file then you are probably about to use the sysstat tools to help you monitor your system and maybe troubleshoot some performance issues.
+Good choice.
+Sysstat is made for you.
+Moreover sysstat is free software and always will be.

+Yet have you ever considered making a donation to sysstat, regardless of how much your contribution is?
+This in turn would encourage me to keep up the work as good as it can be...
+Oh, and it would certainly also help me explain to my wife why I spend so much time in front of my computer instead of taking care of the household ;-)

+Go to my web page and [click on the Donate button](http://pagesperso-orange.fr/sebastien.godard/) on the left!

 ### Files that are installed